To paraphrase Ian Dury, I think we have 1, 2, 3 reasons to be cheerful looking at marketing automation (MA) today.

 These are real IT objections, which have successfully derailed some MA projects, or at least prevented companies from accurately measuring ROMI (return on marketing investment).

 The lack of business integration is exacerbated by the fact that many organisations, especially in b2b, are still product focused.
 Until a company is truly customer centric, MA will never be able to deliver on the promise of brilliant relevant personal customer experiences, no matter how good the behavioural scoring, or predictive modelling.

 Up-to-date and accurate data is key and poor data will continue to undermine the efficacy of marketing automation.
 Spend time and money on cleaning your data, improving your data collection processes, training staff and recruiting what is starting to be termed data wranglers!

 In the words of Adele, "Give me a memory I can use", marketing automation, when used correctly, has the ability to wow customers, by reminding them why they should buy from you by providing timely, relevant and engaging communication.

-If you'd like to find out how Marketing Automation can help your business, then enrol onto my Marketing Automation course.
+If you'd like to find out how Marketing Automation can help your business, then enrol onto the IDM's Digital CRM course.

 At the IDM we are passionate about educating marketers and providing resources to help advance your career.